 Camp NaNoWriMo Week 3 Update

 This week did not go as planned.
-I have a feeling that this month's story is not going to be a winner because I don't have as strong motivation to write right now.
+I know I’m not going to win NaNoWriMo because I don't have as strong motivation to write.
 I feel like I've lost a lot of writing motivation in general lately.
 Last fall, I was so inspired to write.
 It just came easily.
 Or at least more easy than it does now.
 This week my writing goals were extremely off.

 wasn't able to write daily but on the days I did (even though it felt 100% forced, I was able to write for about 10-15 minutes.
 Although I wasn't able to achieve much during those short periods, I was able to increase my word count even slightly.
 A small increase is better than no increase so I'm going to try to not be so hard on myself about not making the rest of my goals.